neoapollo18/glimpse-app/extensions/glimpse-widget/README.md

 ## Installation for Merchants

-1. Install the Beauty Transformation app
+1. Install the Glimpse app
 2. Configure products with transformation prompts in the app admin
 3. Go to your theme editor (Online Store > Themes > Customize)
 4. Navigate to a product page
-5. Add the "AI Beauty Transformation" block to your product page
+5. Add the "Glimpse AI Transformation" block to your product page
 6. Customize the widget title and description
 7. Save and publish